FrontierPsychiatrist/spring-oauth-example/README.md

 Caveats & Disclaimer
 --------------------
-I am not a security expert, far away from it.
+I am not a security expert, far from it.
 I implemented this with my best knowledge on OAuth and Spring Security but I take no guarantee that it is usable in a productive application.

 I used sqlite for the database because most people will have sqlite on their system and can easily look into the database like this.

+It goes without saying that in any production environment all HTTP traffic must be HTTPS, otherwise your tokens and client secrets are sniffable.

 License
 -------